-Do not allow the supply pressure to exceed the values given below.
+Do not allow the supply pressure to exceed the values given in the Technical Data section.
 If the available supply pressure exceeds the maximum allowable working pressure, then some form of a pressure regulator is required.
 Also, the pressure supply system must be equipped with a safety relief valve to ensure the given maximum allowable working pressure.